CurtisPeng123/Results-for-the-standard-VRPB-dataset-GJ89-/README.md

 # Results-for-the-standard-VRPB-dataset-GJ89-
 Results for the standard VRPB dataset (GJ89)

 The .xlsx file contains the test results for the standard vehicle routing problem with backhauls (VRPS) (Goetschalckx and Jacobs-Blecha, 1989).
 The test results are compared with the best-known results (BKS) obtained from Koç and Laporte (2018).
 The detailed routes are recorded in the column "BEST_Results".
 The format of routes is a dictionary.
-Additionally, the routes provide the visit sequences of customers (the depot node is not shown in the routes).
+Additionally, the routes provide the visit sequences of customers (the depot node is not shown).

 Reference: